 Like most businesses, having a plan from the onset will help your future trucking company maximize its chances of success.
 The business plan is where you’ll lay out the important details that will help you march toward your goals.
 You can use your business plan to identify the specific niche you want to target, for instance.
 When you’re just breaking into the industry, you’ll need to specialize your services to make the most headway, and avoid competing with larger entities right off the bat.

-Use your business plan to perform that critical market analysis, identifying the needs of the customers in said market, how you can price your services to stay competitive, what your targets are for capturing market share, etc. You can also use your business plan to lay out a sales and marketing strategy, and to formalize details like the name of your business, company structure, and the like.
+Use your business plan to perform that critical market analysis, identifying the needs of the customers in said market, managing customer value, how you can price your services to stay competitive, what your targets are for capturing market share, etc. You can also use your business plan to lay out a sales and marketing strategy, and to formalize details like the name of your business, company structure, and the like.

 Have Some Experience